-I. Our evaluation assessments generally closely match with the leveling exam results, suggesting that students are being placed into correct levels and also validating that our assessments effectively capture student learning levels.
+1. Our evaluation assessments generally closely match with the levelling exam results, suggesting that students are being placed into correct levels and also validating that our assessments effectively capture student learning levels.

-Aim A3: Develop and validate tools to measure program implementation
+Aim A3: Develop and validate tools to measure programme implementation

-1. Monitoring Visits - While the school entry and classroom observation protocol was generally deemed sufficient, monitoring visits were disruptive, particularly in control schools.
+I. Monitoring Visits: While the school entry and classroom observation protocol was generally deemed sufficient, monitoring visits were disruptive, particularly in control schools.
 These visits are also relatively more expensive.
-For the full study we propose to conduct one monitoring visit per school, with visits randomly timed throughout the school year to correspond with key program periods of Utkarsh.
+For the full study we propose to conduct one monitoring visit per school, with visits randomly timed throughout the school year to correspond with key programme periods of Utkarsh.